leeopop/vscode-wordcount-leeopop/README.md

 ## What is this

-This tool does "wc" of the whole document and also does on the selections.
+This tool does "wc" of the whole document and also on the selections.
 This tool is as simple as that of Linux tool "wc", i.e. any non-space sequence is considered as a word.
 For example, "a:b a-b" has two words.

-This tool supports two method of counting characters.
+This tool supports two methods of counting characters.
-It counts either the number of characters or the number of bytes needed to encode in UTF-8.
+It counts either the number of characters or the number of bytes in the UTF-8 encoding.

 It supports incremental update, so that frequent update on a large text document will not cause serious performance degradation.

-You may click on the status bar to toggle the document stat or the selection stat.
+You may click on the status bar to toggle the whole document statistics or the selection statistics.

+This tool supports multiple segments of selected areas (by Alt-drag).

-## Internal structure
+## Internal structure (for developers)

+This information may be helpful for those who want to modify/extend this extension.

 ### config.ts